bmos1/bmos1/windows-network-services.md

 * *Two* Windows services that implement SMB:
   * **LanmanServer** - serves shares resources
   * **LanmanWorkstation** - help to access shared ressource
-* Linux tools that support SMB are samba, moSMB, nq
+* Linux tools that support SMB are , moSMB, nq
 * Exploits combination for RCE using SMBGhost (CVE-2020-0796) and SMBleed (CVE-2020-1206)